Juelin-Liu/MaximalClique/README.md

 An alternative method for improving the basic form of the Bron–Kerbosch algorithm involves forgoing pivoting at the outermost level of recursion, and instead choosing the ordering of the recursive calls carefully in order to minimize the sizes of the sets P of candidate vertices within each recursive call.

 The degeneracy of a graph G is the smallest number d such that every subgraph of G has a vertex with degree d or less.
 Every graph has a degeneracy ordering, an ordering of the vertices such that each vertex has d or fewer neighbors that come later in the ordering; a degeneracy ordering may be found in linear time by repeatedly selecting the vertex of minimum degree among the remaining vertices.
 If the order of the vertices v that the Bron–Kerbosch algorithm loops through is a degeneracy ordering, then the set P of candidate vertices in each call (the neighbors of v that are later in the ordering) will be guaranteed to have size at most d.
 The set X of excluded vertices will consist of all earlier neighbors of v, and may be much larger than d.
-In recursive calls to the algorithm below the topmost level of the recursion, the pivoting version can still be used.[6][7]
+In recursive calls to the algorithm below the topmost level of the recursion, the pivoting version can still be used.

 In pseudocode, the algorithm performs the following steps: